elastic/rally/docs/command_line_reference.rst

 ``challenge``
 ~~~~~~~~~~~~~

 A track consists of one or more challenges.
 With this flag you can specify which challenge should be run.
+If you don't specify a challenge, Rally derives the default challenge itself.
+To see the default challenge of a track, run ``esrally list tracks``.

 ``car``
 ~~~~~~~